Course Code: ENG287H1-F LEC0101

 All late assignments will be reduced 3% per day, including weekends.
 Assignments will not be accepted more than one week after the due date.
 All assignments are due through the course’s Quercus page, which can be accessed at q.utoronto.ca.

-Active participation in tutorial is necessary.
+In this particular course, active participation in tutorial is necessary.
 Students are expected to contribute constructively to discussion in each tutorial session.

 Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or Accessibility Services at (416) 978 8060; accessibility.utoronto.ca.